 Eventually, you start to notice all the little things, like checking your emails first thing, that ruin your morning, so your first task is to CUT THAT SHIT OUT.
 A huge indicator is when you sigh or feel anxious or really unenthusiastic about something.
 Replace that thing with something else, like reaching for a journal (I use a Five-Minute Journal), opening a meditation app, or doing anything that’s more focused on self-care.

 Of course, when you’re a nomad and always moving around, your morning routine has to play off of your environment.
-Still, I found that once you’ve built a powerful routine at home, certain parts of it will always stay with you (you just need to spend a few days rejiggering your environment for it) no matter where you go.
-For example, I always drink my coffee (duh), but what mainly changes place to place is that I have to figure out how to acquire it.
+Still, I found that once you’ve built a powerful routine at home, certain parts of it will always stay with you no matter where you end up.
+You just need to spend a few days rejiggering your environment to let those habits take shape again.
+For example, I always drink my coffee (duh), but what mainly changes place to place is that I have to figure out how to acquire it–be it make it somehow or make a trek to a local coffee shop that I like.
 I still write in my Five-Minute Journal and work on my own writing for an hour or two before I work on other things.

 Strategy 2: Change How You Think About Walk Breaks